Questions to Ask at The End of an Interview

 This question not only gives you peace of mind so you’re not sitting by the phone for the next two weeks waiting for it to ring.
 It also cements your keenness in the role.
 You might be able to find out how many steps there are in the process, will there be a second interview or further assessments?
 You might also be able to get an indication of whether they will want to take your application further!

-Of course, these questions might be work in every situation and there are probably many more you would like to ask.
+These questions might be work in every situation and there are probably many more you would like to ask.
 It’s worth keeping them in mind though – you never know when they might come in handy!

-Tip – Leave questions about salary, holidays and company benefits until an offer has been made, these are all things that can be discussed and negotiated should you be offered the job!
+Tip – Leave questions about salary, holidays and company benefits until an offer has been made.
+These are all things that can be discussed and negotiated should you be offered the job!